-learning outcomes in India, or the truly abysmal outcomes we document in Nigeria, the result of a contemporary crisis or do they have deeper historical roots?
+lagging learning outcomes in India, or the truly abysmal outcomes we document in Nigeria, the result of a contemporary crisis or do they have deeper historical roots?

 To answer these questions, we construct new, comparable time series of education quality for 88 developing countries, stretching from cohorts born in the 1950s up to the late 1990s.
 We define education quality as the literacy rate for an adult with a given level of schooling, typically five years of primary school.
-This is roughly analogous to major international learning assessments such as PISA, TIMSS, PIRLS, etc., which measure school quality with standardized tests in a specified grade.
+This is roughly analogous to major international learning assessments such as TIMSS, PIRLS, etc., which measure education quality with standardized tests in a specified grade.
 To estimate literacy across age cohorts, we draw on repeated cross-sections from the Demographic and Health Surveys (DHS) run by USAID and Multiple Indicator Cluster Surveys (MICS) run by UNICEF, which provide direct, rather than self-reported, tests of literacy for adult women and, in a subset of survey rounds, men, aged 15 to 49, mostly measured between the early 2000s and late 2010s.
 We also disaggregate results for some larger countries, i.e., India, Nigeria, and Indonesia, to look for patterns of divergence or convergence among sub-national units.

 The core analytical challenge throughout the paper is to identify cohort effects in repeated cross-sectional data.
-As is well known, age, period, and cohort effects are perfectly multicollinear in a simple linear model, and identification rests on auxiliary assumptions about the underlying data generating process [Fosse and Winship, 2019].
-To overcome the identification issue, we follow Deaton and Paxson [1994] and impose the restriction that period effects sum to zero and orthogonal to a trend, which assumes that period effects are shocks and do not have a trend.
-This method has been widely used in the economic literature dealing with age, period and cohort models.
-Thus, Lagakos et al. [2018] use the Deaton-Paxson normalization to estimate experience-wage profiles using repeated cross-sectional surveys.
-Although we believe that literacy conditional on schooling can vary across the life cycle or differ from one cohort to another, it seems unlikely that there are periods where the adult population would learn or forget how to read (period effects).
-Moreover, the fact that literacy rates are close to 0 and exhibit no trend over time for individuals with no schooling reinforces our conviction that literacy acquisition happens while in school and not at the adult age and we interpret systematic differences between surveys that cannot be accounted by age or cohort effects as survey effects.
+As is well known, age, period, and cohort effects cannot be separately identified in a simple linear model without invoking auxiliary assumptions about the underlying data generating process [Fosse and Winship, 2019].
+To achieve identification, we follow Deaton and Paxson [1994] and impose the restriction that period effects sum to zero and are orthogonal to a trend.
+This method has been widely used in the economics literature dealing with age, period and cohort models (e.g., by Lagakos et al. [2018] to estimate experience-wage profiles).
+In our setting, the substantive content of the Deaton-Paxson normalization is that we allow for literacy to accumulate or decay over an individual's life cycle, and to vary from one cohort to another, but rule out sustained periods where the adult population acquires or loses literacy en masse.
+This assumption is corroborated by ,the fact individuals with zero schooling also show nearly zero literacy in our data with no upward trend over time.
+In short, we interpret systematic differences between surveys that cannot be accounted for by age or cohort effects as survey effects, i.e., artifacts of data collection rather than facts about the world.

 Results from our age-period-cohort model of literacy rates reveal a picture of overall stagnation in education quality in the developing world, and fairly stable gaps in quality across countries.
-We find virtually no case worldwide of dramatic improvements in education quality over a fifty-year time horizon, and for most of the 88 countries in our sample we see flat lines, with little movement up or down.
+We find virtually no case worldwide of dramatic improvements in education quality over a fifty-year time horizon, and for most of the 87 countries in our sample we see flat lines, with little movement up or down.
 This flat trend holds over multiple decades for some notable high-performers like Burundi and Vietnam, and low-performers like Nigeria.
 However, we also find evidence of significant secular decline in education quality for a small number of large developing countries, notably India and Ethiopia.